 Your 12-word recovery sentence is only displayed once; you cannot view your 12-word recovery sentence after the initialization process is finished.

-KeepKey supports 12, 18 and 24-word recovery sentences - If you already have a recovery sentence and would like to recover it onto your KeepKey device please follow our recovery article: KeepKey Recovery Process
+KeepKey supports 12, 18, and 24-word recovery sentences - If you already have a recovery sentence and would like to recover it onto your KeepKey device, you have the ability to use any one of these three sentence lengths.

 You can submit a support request with any questions or concerns you may have at the bottom of this page by clicking "Submit a request".